 Water can seep into your home from many different areas, but the first and most important place to check is the roof.
-It may sound obvious, but some homeowners may ignore a small water spot or leak that seems too tiny to be serious.
-But even these minor leaks can cause serious and expensive damage, such as mold and rotting.
-To avoid this, make sure you or a contractor inspect penetrations such as chimneys or skylights, as well as the shingles, at least once a year.
+It may sound obvious, but some homeowners may ignore a small water spot or roof leak that seems too tiny to be serious.
+But even these minor leaks can cause serious and expensive damage, such as mold and rot.
+To avoid this, make sure you or a contractor inspect penetrations such as chimneys or skylight windows, as well as the roof shingles, at least once a year.
 Fall and spring are best for doing a thorough inspection.
 Also, take a look in the attic for water stains after a strong storm or wind-driven rain.
 Many times, a leak will start in an attic, and if you wait until it moves into the living space, you may be too late for a simple repair job.

 Shingles that curl on the edges or rise up in the middle are a sign of weathering or an aging roof system—and leaking could occur as a result.
 If your shingles are brittle and practically break when touched, they have likely reached the end of their life, which means it’s time to invest in a new roof.
 Shingles in this condition may be susceptible to damage during extreme weather conditions.